 - Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.

 - Using a large spoon, evenly divide the mixture to form twelve cookies on the baking sheet.
-Gently push a banana slice into the centre of each cookie.
+Top with additional chocolate chips or other toppings, if desired.

 - Store in the fridge for up to four days or in the freezer for up to three months.